Major Updates in Claude Code v2.1.166–v2.1.168

 Glob Pattern Support in Deny Rules

-Two fixes were made to managed settings for enterprise use (v2.1.166).
+Two fixes were made for enterprise-oriented managed settings (v2.1.166).

-allowedMcpServers/deniedMcpServerspredicates would not match when using${VAR}references.
+allowedMcpServers/deniedMcpServerspredicates would fail to match when using${VAR}references.

 Improvements and Developer Experience